springload/draftail/docs/user-guide/README.md

 ![Editor screenshot with toolbar](/docs/user-guide/editor.png)

-### Toolbar controls and keyboard shortcuts

 Each control in the toolbar comes with its own tooltip, so you can see exactly what the button is for, as well as the related keyboard shortcuts.
-Here, the "H3" button is for _Heading level 3_.
+Here, the "H3" button is for **Heading level 3**.

 ![Editor screenshot showing the toolbar’s tooltips to view keyboard shortcuts](/docs/user-guide/toolbar-tooltip.png)

+---

+### Using keyboard shortcuts

-That H3 control, heading level 3, uses the `###` [Markdown](https://en.wikipedia.org/wiki/Markdown)-style shortcut.
+That H3 control uses the `###` [Markdown](https://en.wikipedia.org/wiki/Markdown)-style shortcut.
 You can activate H3 formatting by typing `###` followed by a space at the start of a line:

 ![Editor screenshot showing basic keyboard shortcuts for styles and blocks](/docs/user-guide/keyboard-shortcuts.gif)